fiatjaf/njump-to/README.md

 ## How it works

-- Randomly selects from: njump.me, nostr.at, nostr.eu, nostr.ae
+- Randomly selects from: njump.me, nostr.at, nostr.eu, nostr.ae, nostr.com
 - Preserves all paths and query parameters
 - Runs on Vercel's edge network for sub-10ms response times
 - Zero dependencies, minimal code